Skip to content

 }

 Note: The test Keycloak instance deployed in the authentication guide is already configured to include these claims based on user group membership.
-The mcp user is part of both accounting group, which map to different tool permissions.
+The mcp user is part of the accounting group, which maps to specific tool permissions.

-Apply an AuthPolicy that enforces tool-level access control:
+Apply an AuthPolicy that enforces access control for both tools and prompts:

 kubectl apply -f - <<EOF